 Exposure Control Plan: At any time within the library environment that human blood, human body fluids, or other potentially infectious materials are presented, the area contaminated shall be immediately cordoned off and quarantined even if the entire library must be closed to accomplish this completely.
 Personal protection such as gloves, gowns, masks, etc. shall be provided and used in the clean up and safe disposal of contaminated waste such as diapers, blood-tinged materials (e.g. Band-Aids, gauze, etc.).
 If advisable, a professional hazardous/contaminated cleanup firm shall be contacted and retained for complete cleanup and decontamination.
 Hand washing facilities are provided by the library and must be used by employees as soon as feasible, including following the removal of personal protective equipment.
 A complete record of all incidents, exposures, cleanup, and disposals shall be kept as required by the regulations

 Training and Immunizations: The library shall provide annual in-service training/educational programs for all employees.
 Any employee who has an occupational exposure shall be offered, at no charge, the Hepatitis B vaccine series in accordance with regulations.
-Following the report of an exposure incident, the library will make immediately available to the exposed employee or employees a confidential medical evaluation and follow-up as provided in the regulations
+Following the report of an exposure incident, the library will make immediately available to the exposed employee or employees a confidential medical evaluation and follow-up as provided in the regulations.

 First-Aid Supplies